stasadev/ddev-frankenphp/README.md

 ## Caveats

-- To make Xdebug available on the host, create a `.ddev/docker-compose.frankenphp_extra.yaml` file:
-  - For Linux and WSL2:
-    ```yaml
-    services:
-      frankenphp:
-        extra_hosts:
-          - "host.docker.internal:host-gateway"
-    ```
-  - For other setups, replace `IP_ADDRESS` with IP from the `ddev exec ping -c1 host.docker.internal` command:
-    ```yaml
-    services:
-      frankenphp:
-        extra_hosts:
-          - "host.docker.internal:IP_ADDRESS"
-    ```
-- `ddev xdebug` is only designed to work in the `web` container, it won't work here.
+- `ddev xdebug` and `ddev xhprof` are only designed to work in the `web` container, it won't work here.
 - `ddev launch` doesn't work.
 Open the website URL directly in your browser.

 ## Advanced Customization